 I research brain-like artificial neural networks for vision, create online tools for scientists, and share educational resources for programming and statistics.

 I'm a computational neuroscientist working at the intersection of deep learning, primate visual neuroscience, human fMRI, and cognitive neuroscience.
-My thesis advisors are Profs.
-Dan Yamins and Kalanit Grill-Spector.
-Recently I've been focused on building deep neural network models that better match the function, structure, and development of visual cortex.
+My thesis advisors were Profs.
+Dan Yamins and Kalanit Grill-Spector at Stanford University.
+My thesis focused on building deep neural network models that better match the function, structure, and development of visual cortex.

 Learning topographic maps in deep convolutional neural networks

 How are objects and scenes encoded in the lateral occipital complex?

 Psychophysical analysis of object recognition under distinct kinds of noise